 The DIY approach can also assure you control over your infrastructure and quickly move among vendors as you deem right.
 However; it also means that you may have to overcome more hurdles all by yourself, which could also directly impact your performance unless you are well prepared to manage it proactively.

 Nowadays, the importance of keeping a tight uptime is paramount.
-Digital universe is vast and global; users expect a 100% reliability and low latency when accessing your services.
-If you suffer downtime of even a few minutes due to maintenance-related issues, you may lose significant traffic, revenue.
+The digital universe is vast and global; users expect 100% reliability and low latency when accessing your services.
+If you suffer downtime of even a few minutes due to maintenance-related issues, you may lose significant traffic, and revenue.
 For example, during Black Friday 2019, Costco’s website went down entirely for at least 16 hours early on Thanksgiving Day, leading to millions of dollars in lost sales along with tarnishing their brand value.

 All in all, a critical challenge is to monitor, operate and streamline these services flawlessly and to assure consistent high performance.
 With a multi-CDN approach, traffic management systems for deciding the traffic flow among multiple CDN vendors should be employed.
 Today, a lot of options are available with the rise of cloud and VMs today: Depending on available resources and how much self-management is required by maintaining the CDN themselves.
 In most cases, companies use 2-6 different vendors for provisioning various services related to the CDN and depending on the size, scale, and complexity.

 The deployment strategy is complicated, and lots of details need to be managed, and this is precisely why it is more convenient for organizations to go for a dedicated service provider.